elizavetasemenova/prob-epi/02_about.md

 of MSc ["AI for Science"](https://ai.aims.ac.za/) at the [African Institute for Mathematical Sciences (AIMS)](https://aims.ac.za/), South Africa.

-The title of the course for the first cohort was "Bayesian Modelling and Probabilistic Programming with Numpyro and examples from Epidemiology''.
+The title of the course for the first cohort was **"Bayesian Modelling and Probabilistic Programming with Numpyro and examples from Epidemiology''**.

-The title of the course for the second cohort is "Bayesian Modelling with Numpyro and Deep Generative Surrogates for Epidemiology''.
+The title of the course for the second cohort is **"Bayesian Modelling with Numpyro and Deep Generative Surrogates for Epidemiology''**.

 ## Abstract

-In this course we will explore a range of topics in Bayesian modelling, such as Bayesian inference, hierarchical modelling, Gaussian processes for spatial statistics, ordinary differential equations and agent-based models for disease transmission modelling.
+In this course we will explore a range of topics in Bayesian modelling, such as Bayesian inference, hierarchical modelling, Gaussian processes for spatial statistics, ordinary differential equations (ODEs) and agent-based models (ABMs) for disease transmission modelling.

 Using the probabilistic programming language `Numpyro`, we will construct probabilistic models and perform Bayesian inference to quantify uncertainty in model predictions and parameter estimates.